 CPK Insurance

 Frequently Asked Questions

-In Hawaii, homeowners insurance usually covers the dwelling, personal property, liability, additional living expenses, other structures, and medical payments.
+In Hawaii, homeowners insurance may cover the dwelling, personal property, liability, additional living expenses, other structures, and medical payments.
 The local difference is that you also need to check how the policy handles wind exposure and whether separate hurricane deductibles apply in coastal areas.

 Yes.
 Hawaii does not make homeowners insurance legally required for every owner, but mortgage lenders usually require it before and after closing.
 They typically want proof that the dwelling is insured for enough to protect the structure.

 Yes, if you want protection from flood damage, you need a separate policy.
-Standard homeowners insurance in Hawaii excludes flood damage, and the state data says flood insurance is sold separately through NFIP or private flood insurers.
+Standard homeowners insurance in Hawaii excludes flood damage, and flood insurance is sold separately through NFIP or private flood insurers.

-Dwelling coverage protects the structure, personal property coverage protects your belongings, and liability coverage helps if someone is injured on your property.
+Dwelling coverage can help protect against covered losses to the structure, personal property coverage can help protect your belongings, and liability coverage helps if someone is injured on your property.
 In Hawaii, those coverages are especially important because rebuilding costs are high and the state faces hurricane and flooding risk.

 Check the dwelling limit, the deductible structure, any separate wind or hurricane deductible, and whether the quote includes the coverage you actually need.
 Also confirm how the carrier treats roof age, location, and endorsements, since those factors influence pricing in Hawaii.

 Yes.
-Hawaii has 200 active insurance companies, and the state market includes carriers such as First Insurance, GEICO, State Farm, and USAA.
+Hawaii has 200 active insurance companies, and the state market includes carriers such as First Insurance.
 Comparing more than one homeowners insurance quote in Hawaii helps you see how each carrier handles coverage and deductibles.

 Use enough dwelling coverage to rebuild at current construction costs, not just the purchase price.
-The state data shows an average dwelling coverage level of $652,000 and a reconstruction cost index of 148, so many Hawaii homeowners need to review limits carefully before buying.
+Many Hawaii homeowners need to review limits carefully before buying.

+CPK Insurance